-3.2 What Defines an Easy-to-Use Simulation Tool?
+3.2 What Does Ease-of-Use Mean?

-The presence or absence of a single characteristic-such as a "graphical" user interface-does not determine a tool's ease-of-use.
-Whether a tool is "easy-to-use" is determined by the combination of general characteristics and specific features that are used repeatedly when real-world models are being built.
-Simulation software should be selected based on how well it is suited to the detail and complexity of the specific type of model to be developed.
+The presence or absence of a single characteristic-such as a "visual" interface for building models-is not sufficient to determine a tool's ease-of-use.
+Whether a tool is "easy to use" depends upon the combination of general characteristics and specific features that are heavily used when real-world models are built.

-Moreover, the claim of ease-of-use made for a simulation tool can mean-among other things-that it is easy to learn, easy to use repetitively, easy to use when modifying models, easy to use when building simple models, or easy to use when building large, complex models.
-Tools that are claimed to be "easy-to-use" often fall short when modeling complex, real-world systems.
+Moreover, the ease-of-use that is claimed for almost all simulation tools can mean many things-that the tool is easy to learn, easy to use once learned, easy to use when modifying models, easy to use when building simple models, or easy to use when building large, complex models.
+Rarely is a product equally good at all of these, but equally rarely is the prospective user informed about which "ease-of-use" is being claimed.